davatron5000/htmlwithsuperpowers/docs/get-started/elements.md

 </template>
 ```

-The superpower :sparkles: of the `<template>` element is that it gets pre-parsed by the HTML parser into a reusable content fragment.
-Then when rendering to the page, it can skip the parsing step of the expensive parse → layout → reflow loop the browser does when JavaScript injects content on the page.
+The superpower :sparkles: of the `<template>` element is that it gets parsed by the HTML parser into a reusable and "inert" content fragment.
+That is, the browser will not attempt to do things like load replaced elements or execute scripts inside the template.
+The fragement created and be worked with as a parsed tree and inserted into the DOM relatively cheaply.

 ## `<slot>`

-The `<slot>` element is a child element of `<template>` and provides a way to pass HTML content ("Light DOM") into a template.
+The `<slot>` element is for use inside a Shadow tree.
+It provides a way to expose a "hole" into the Shadow DOM which the consumer can use to provide HTML content ("Light DOM") which will be "projected".
 If you've ever used Vue's slots feature this should be familiar.

 ```html
 <template>